Parts of an Application

 Admissions Tests

 Applicants to health professional programs will often have to take an admissions test.
-Admissions tests are a standardized way to compare applicants, who may have vastly different profiles.
+Admissions tests are a standardized way to compare applicants who may have vastly different profiles.

 Some admissions tests are general, like the Graduate Records Exam (GRE), while others are more specific based on professional area, like the Medical College Admissions Test (MCAT).